Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Introduction

-Formation of SMSs during the formation of GN-z11-like galaxies would be expected from their compactness.
+The formation of SMSs during the formation of GN-z11-like galaxies would be expected from their compactness.
 The half-mass (half-light) radius of GN-z11 is measured to be only 200\,pc \citep{Tacchella2023}.
 From the mass of $10^9\Msun$, the half-mass density of GN-z11 is estimated to be $\sim 100\Msun$\,pc$^{-3}$.
 Assuming a power-law density distribution with a power of $-2$, we expect $10^6 \Msun$\,pc$^{-3}$ at $\sim 1$\,pc.
 In star cluster formation simulations, such a high density is shown to result in runaway collision of stars \citep{PortegiesZwart2002} and the formation of V/SMSs \citep{Fujii2024,Rantala2024}.
-In addition, the N/O-enhanced population is also known in GCs in the Milky Way \citep{Charbonnel2023}, and V/SMSs have also been suggested for GCs \citep{Gieles2018}.
+In addition, the N/O-enhanced population is known in GCs of the Milky Way \citep{Charbonnel2023}, and V/SMSs have been suggested for GCs \citep{Gieles2018}.
 Thus, SMS formation in GN-z11-like galaxies seems to be a natural consequence.

-Previous numerical studies of N-enrichment due to SMSs have been performed using one-zone models \citep{Fukushima2025, Watanabe2024}.
-However, real galaxies are formed through more complicated dynamical and chemical evolution. \citet{Saitoh2025} performed a numerical simulation of galaxy formation similar to GN-z11.
+Most previous numerical studies of N-enrichment due to SMSs have used one-zone models \citep{Fukushima2025, Watanabe2024}, and a few studies have used non one-zone multi-zone models \citep{Kobayashi2024,2026ApJ...997..309S}.
+However, real galaxies formed through more complex dynamical and chemical evolution. \citet{Saitoh2025} performed a numerical simulation of galaxy formation similar to GN-z11.
 The simulation showed that N/O is enriched during the first 10--20 Myr after a bursty star formation due to the stellar winds from rotating massive stars, although the N/O ratio was slightly lower than that of the observational lower limit of GN-z11.
-Since their simulation did not include SMSs, it remains unclear whether SMSs are responsible for the observed level of N-enrichment under the realistic environments of galaxy formation.
+Since their simulation did not include SMSs, it remains unclear whether SMSs are responsible for the observed level of N-enrichment in realistic environments of galaxy formation.

-In this paper, we test the SMS scenario using the cosmological simulation results performed in \citet{Saitoh2025}.
+In this paper, we test the SMS scenario using results from cosmological simulation presented in \citet{Saitoh2025}.
 From the dynamical evolution of the galaxy, we can assume the formation of SMSs as a post-process.
-In contrast to previous studies using one-zone models \citep{Fukushima2025, Watanabe2024}, our 3D-model can trace a spacial distribution of GN-z11-like galaxies, thereby providing a more realistic chemical and dynamical evolution.
+In contrast to previous studies using one-zone models \citep{Fukushima2025, Watanabe2024}, our 3D model can trace a spatial distribution of GN-z11-like galaxies, thereby providing a more realistic chemical and dynamical evolution.